edwardslab-wustl/TE-detective/README.md

 	preferably prepared using following alignment command:
 	bwa mem -M -Y -R $RG_LINE ref.fa test_1.fq test_2.fq | samtools view -b -S - > test_ref.bam

+    2. ref_fofn file
-    2. Reference file specifying repeat to be examined (e.g. LINE) and location of Reference sequence of repeat elements: file can be space- or tab-delimited first field is the repeat name second field is the full path to a fasta file containing the reference sequences for the repeat element Reference sequences of repeat elements can be obtained from Repbase(https://www.girinst.org/server/RepBase/index.php) or other resources.
+	Reference file specifying repeat to be examined (e.g. LINE) and location of Reference sequence of repeat elements: file can be space- or tab-delimited
+	first field is the repeat name
+	second field is the full path to a fasta file containing the reference sequences for the repeat element Reference sequences of repeat elements can be obtained from Repbase(https://www.girinst.org/server/RepBase/index.php) or other resources.
-	See example file fofn_ref in the example_data folder.
+	See example file ref_fofn in the example_data folder.

 ````